sagieppel/Fully-convolutional-neural-network-FCN-for-semantic-segmentation-Tensorflow-implementation/README.md

 ### Instructions for training (in TRAIN.py):
 In: TRAIN.py
 1) Set folder of training images in Train_Image_Dir
-2) Set folder for ground truth labels in Label_DIR
+2) Set folder for ground truth labels in Train_Label_DIR
 3) The Label Maps should be saved as png image with the same name as the corresponding image and png ending
 4) Download pretrained [vgg16](ftp://mi.eng.cam.ac.uk/pub/mttt2/models/vgg16.npy) model and put in model_path (should be done automatically if you have internet connection)
 5) Set number of classes in NUM_CLASSES
-6) If you are interested in using validation set during training, set UseValidationSet=True and the validation image folder to Valid_Image_Dir (assume that the labels for the validation image are also in  Label_Dir)
+6) If you are interested in using validation set during training, set UseValidationSet=True and the validation image folder to Valid_Image_Dir and set the folder with ground truth labels for the validation set in Valid_Label_Dir

 ### Instructions for predicting pixelwise annotation using trained net (in Inference.py)
 In: Inference.py